0xruhum/project-broke/README.md

 superfluid = flowrate * 60**2
 ```

-After that you can call the `acceptAgreement(bytes32)` function which is payable.
-You have to send the deposit the seller specified.
-The function accepts the agreement ID to be parsed as the first parameter.

-After the agreement was accepted you're supposed to not modify the Superfluid stream
+After the stream was started you're supposed to not modify it
 until the endDate is reached.
 Else, the seller is able to end the agreement
 take their token as well as your deposit.

 ### Retrieving the Token

-Call `retrieveToken(bytes32 agreementID)` to withdraw the NFT from the contract.
+Call `retrieveToken(uint agreementID)` to withdraw the NFT from the contract.

 Seller and buyer have different scenarios in which they are elible to withdraw.